Oven-Baked Catfish in Lemon, Butter, and Wine Sauce

 - Preheat your oven to 375 degrees.

-- Arrange your catfish in a baking dish that is large enough that the fillets won't be touching each other or if you are using a whole fish, make sure there is plenty of room for it to lie flat.
+- Arrange your catfish in a baking dish that is large enough that the fillets won't be touching each other.
+If you are using a whole fish, make sure there is plenty of room for them to lie flat.
 Season with salt and pepper to your liking.

 - Pour the sauce over the fish.

 - Add a garnish of sliced lemons if you want.
-I do it for a couple of reasons, because I think it looks pretty and I like the way the lemon cooks in the oven with the fish.
-It actually tastes pretty good.
+I do it for a couple of reasons: because I think it looks pretty, and because I like the way the lemon cooks in the oven with the fish—it actually tastes pretty good.

-How to Make this Baked Catfish in PhotosClick thumbnail to view full-size
+How to Make Baked Catfish: Photo GuideClick thumbnail to view full-size

 Side Dish Ideas

-Some of the side dishes that I have served with this fish recipe are:
+Here are some of the side dishes that I have served with this fish recipe.